JonathanMEdwards/subtext10/doc/language.md

 - They are mutable.
 - The same structures are used to represent data and code (as in LISP), but they also represent the execution of code.
 We call this _reified execution_.
 - Some parts of the tree can be dynamically computed from other parts via cross-references.
-- A _selector_ can dynamically select one or more items from a specific target list.
-Selectors are like foreign keys in a DB.
-Selectors are also like pointers in that you can “write through” them into the target list, but in a way compatible with pure functional semantics.
-See _Synchronized selectors_.
+- A _link_ can dynamically select one or more items from a specific target list.
+Links are like foreign keys in a DB.
+Links are also like pointers in that you can “write through” them into the target list, but in a way compatible with pure functional semantics.
+See _Synchronized links_.
 - Cross-references within the tree are static.
-Selectors can dynamically change which items they select, but the list out of which they select is known statically, which limits the damage they can do.
+Links can dynamically change which items they link to, but the list containing those items is known statically, which limits the damage they can do.

 ## Base values
 Subtext provides a set of base values out of which documents can be built.
 The base values are: